-Our fun and colorful Mom's Choice Silver Award winning penguin picture book is an 8" x 10" hardcover book with 32 pages and colorful illustrations.
-This children's book (ages 4-8) is a fun penguin tale of adventure and friendship.
-It’s the story of a young penguin named Noodles on his very memorable first time at sea and his adventures when Noodles makes a wrong turn.
-This charming and imaginative story is set against a backdrop of 14 beautifully intricate watercolor illustrations that help bring the story to life.
-Written by Eric Bennett.
-Illustrations by Liz Bannish.
-Purchase here.
+Noodles & Albie is the tale of a young penguin named Noodles on his very memorable first time at sea and his adventures after Noodles makes a wrong turn.
+Since its release in 2014 the charming and imaginative story has received nothing but great reviews from print and on-line media, as well as teachers, librarians and of course kids.
+The book is set against a backdrop of 14 beautifully intricate watercolor illustrations that help bring the story to life.

 "Noodles & Albie is a delightful book about penguins, friendship, and growing up that will be enjoyed by children of all ages.
 The charming illustrations bring the many adventures of Noodles to life.
 And, while following Noodles' escapades, children will also be learning about actual Emperor penguin biology and behavior.
 Two flippers up for Noodles & Albie!"